epfl-ada/ada-2021-project-avada-kedavra/README.md

 # Abstract

 Despite the scientifically established climate emergency, there is still a lack of action against global warming.
+We wonder if this could be linked to the information on climate change made avalaible by the media.
 The aim of this project is to provide deep insight on the mediatic representation of climate-related issues.
 We would like to first investigate the temporal evolution of the climate change topic in the media, then understand the main characteristics of people mentioning it, and their opinions.
 Climate change is a very polarizing subject, so we would like to look into the general feeling toward this topic.
 We would also like to, if possible, predict which characteristics predispose the speaker to get involved in this debate based on the climate-involved people profil.

 # Research Questions